kaosat-dev/Blenvy/tools/blenvy/README-export.md

 select which option you want to use to deal with collection instances (aka combine mode) (both inside blueprint collections & main collections)

-  * split (default, highly recomended) : the addon will 'split out' any nested collections/ blueprints & export them
+  * split (default, highly recommended) : the addon will 'split out' any nested collections/ blueprints & export them
-  * embed: choose this option if you want to keep everything inside a gltf file (less efficient, not recomended)
+  * embed: choose this option if you want to keep everything inside a gltf file (less efficient, not recommended)
   * embedExternal: this will embed ONLY collection instances whose collections have not been found inside the current blend file

   These options can also be **overridden** on a per collection instance basis: (if you want to split out most collection instances, but keep a few specific ones embeded